Pictured above: The Sendai subway with SkyTrain technology opens to the public in December 2015.

 The propulsion technology being used in Vancouver’s SkyTrain system is seen as unique because there are few rapid transit systems around the world that are exactly identical (i.e. they use the ART rolling stock manufactured by Bombardier, and linear motor propulsion).
 The only other ones in service as major urban rapid transit lines are located in Kuala Lumpur, Malaysia and Yongin, Korea.
 However, as proven above, SkyTrain and these other systems are not limited to purchasing rolling stock systems by Bombardier.

 Other companies (including Kawasaki, Kinki Sharyo, CSR Sifang, Itochu) have committed to large-scale manufacturing of linear motor propulsion rapid transit vehicles for systems in several other cities, especially in Asia (i.e. lines in Osaka, Japan and Guangzhou, China), for benefits of lower maintenance costs, lower vehicle height and smaller tunnelling.
-Guangzhou, China has more than 600 linear motor rapid transit cars on order, and has committed to using linear induction motor propulsion in all new rapid transit lines that do not need to integrate with older lines, one of which is under construction and at least ten of which are planned .
+Guangzhou, China has more than 600 linear motor rapid transit cars in service, and has committed to using linear induction motor propulsion in all new rapid transit lines that do not need to integrate with older lines, at least ten of which are currently planned .

-Automatic train control or driver-less operation, the other technology that is thought to be unique to SkyTrain (which is supplied by another company called Thales) because SkyTrain pioneered its use, is the worldwide standard for rapid transit signalling and operatons.
-More than 100 systems use ATC technology, including more than 30 that are fully automated with no drivers whatsoever .
+Driverless train operation runs on communications-based train control (CBTC), which is now the worldwide standard for rapid transit signalling and operatons.
+More than 100 systems use CBTC technology, including more than 30 that are fully automated with no drivers whatsoever .

 More than 20 other driver-less rapid transit systems are now under construction, and several other rapid transit systems (including some of the world’s oldest and most heavily used, such as the New York Subway) that used traditional signalling and operations systems are converting their operations to driver-less, automatic train control – a technology pioneered by Vancouver’s SkyTrain.